ibm-cloud-docs/power-iaas/downloading-aix-iso-image.md

       ```
     {: pre}

 3. Upon the completion of the installation, the system generates an installation summary.
 Verify that the **Result** column shows success for all of the loaded files.
-You can also verify the installation's success by typing, `lslpp -aL | grep -i idsldap`, at a command line.
+You can also verify the installation's success by typing, `lslpp -aL`, at a command line, at a command line.